Updated: Sep 22

 It's easy to be critical.
 We all can be armchair captains at times.
 A critical spirit is infectious.
 It can make a whole-body sick.
 Be balanced in your approach, even in seeing and trying to bring much needed change to light.
 One thing I was taught at a young age was the sandwich method.
 Always sandwich a critique between two positives.
 I don't always do that, but I try to speak out the good, in the midst of also voicing the bad.

 If all we ever do is point to the bad, it can start to bring us down, and everyone around us.
 It's good to see what needs to change.
 It's good to be the change you want to see.
 Just be careful how you approach and address those things.
 People will sometimes misunderstand your heart in trying to point to needed change.
 Don't worry about that.
 Do the best you can to point it out.
 Don't be upset or daunted if others don't care about the issue you do, or the change you think is needed.
 Sometimes, we need to be refined in our desire to bring change.
-Sometimes, we want other to do for us what we need to do ourselves.
+Sometimes, we want others to do for us what we need to do ourselves.

 God is much bigger than any problem we face.
 God is always refining His Church.
 He does that most by refining individuals.
 Let God refine you, before you seek to help Him refine the Church, and you'll find you're better fitted for both.
 After all, you are the Church.